Isle of Arran

 I don't pretend to have any profound knowledge of Arran at all, as I have visited but once.
 I do have my appreciation intact however.
 It has been noted elsewhere that supplies of easily accessible agates have been exhausted, presumably by local collectors.
 However, few photographs of such specimens exist.
 This is a sad fact.

-I did not have a bountiful trip, although several small and largely colourful specimens were eventually procured, yet again, the coveted Clyde Coast Agatized Coral eluded me.
+I did not have a bountiful trip, although several small and largely colourful specimens were eventually procured, yet again, the coveted Clyde Coast Agatized Coral (known locally for many years as "Red Coral") eluded me.

-As you might expect, fortification agates are the most common type here, from what I gather, and I have yet to see any Arran agate displaying Onyx banding.
-More unusual agates such as that initial specimen shown below occur occasionally.
+As you might expect, fortification agates are the most common type of agate found here.
+Onyx or water-level banded specimens also occur, as well as agates of the stalactitic variety.
 Colours tend to appear frequently, and blue-greys, pinks, oranges, reds browns and their intermediate shades are all to be seen in stones from this area.
+More uniquely, and visible in certain specimens below, are shades of blue-green or turquoise, sometimes trending into bottle-green and usually seen in conjunction with the usual grey colouration.

 Of course, weathered sections of Clyde Agatized Coral can be anything up to (or beyond?)
 20cm in diameter.
 Agates here tend to be under 4cm, and rarely larger.